2025

 • Economics – Greater access to the wholesale energy marketplace provides economic opportunities to utility customers.

-• Distribution Interconnections – Changes in how our customers distribute electricity to consumers require new or modified transmission facilities.
+• Distribution Interconnections – Changes in how our customers distribute electricity to consumers requi

-• Load changes – Large new requests from major technology companies will add unprecedented loads to our system and could transform the energy landscape.
+• Economic Development and Load Growth Load Changes– Large new requests from major technology companies will add unprecedented loads to our system and could transform the energy landscape.

 • Communications – Improvements in communication technology, such as fiber optics, are incorporated to support an ever‑increasing need to observe and control what is happening on the transmission system in real time.